digital-asset/daml/Upgrading.md

 After upgrading the revision, the easiest solution is usually to open a PR and see what fails on CI (running the builds locally can take quite some time).
-The most common reason for failures is usually that we have overriden a specific package with certain patches that no longer work.
+The most common reason for failures is usually that we have overridden a specific package with certain patches that no longer work.
 In that case, a good first step is to check if these patches are still necessary and if not try to switch to the unpatched package from nixpkgs.